Cyclone Fani: Preparations

-The India Meteorological Department tracked the storm and issued numerous yellow warnings for much of the south-eastern portion of India when the cyclone started to intensify.
-In preparation for the storm's impact, the state government of Odisha and its agency OSDMA evacuated over 1.2 million residents from vulnerable coastal areas and moved them to higher ground and into cyclone shelters built a few kilometres inland.
+A cyclone watch was issued for Odisha and parts of Andhra Pradesh on 29 April, which was extended to West Bengal the following day.
+Sixty-six hours prior to landfall this was upgraded to a cyclone alert, and 36 hours prior to landfall the alert was upgraded to a cyclone warning.
+The state government of Odisha and the Odisha State Disaster Management Authority evacuated over 1.2 million residents from vulnerable coastal areas and moved them to higher ground and into cyclone shelters built a few kilometres inland.
 The authorities deployed around a thousand emergency workers and 43,000 volunteers in these efforts.
 It sent out 2.6 million text messages to warn of the storm in addition to using television, sirens and public-address systems to communicate the message.
 About 7,000 kitchens were operated to feed evacuees in 9,000 storm shelters.
+These measures may have reduced the possible death toll, as thousands died in the similar 1999 Odisha cyclone compared to the 20 fatalities from Fani.

 The Indian Navy readied naval ships and aircraft at Arakkonam and Visakhapatnam air-bases to prepare for the storm's aftermath and aid in reconnaissance, rescue and relief operations.
-The Odisha government staged "300 power boats, two helicopters and many chain saws, to cut downed trees" for the purpose.

-Authorities in Bangladesh were ordered to open shelter areas as well in 19 coastal districts.
-Bangladesh Navy deployed 32 naval ships to provide emergency relief and medical assistance to the coastal areas in case of any emergencies.
-More than 1.2 million people were evacuated in Bangladesh and moved to the cyclone shelters in coastal areas.
+The Odisha government staged 300 motorboats, two helicopters, and several chainsaws to clear fallen trees.
+Authorities in Bangladesh were ordered to open shelter areas in 19 coastal districts.
+The Bangladesh Navy deployed 32 naval ships to provide emergency relief and medical assistance to the coastal areas in case of any emergencies.
+More than 1.2 million people were evacuated in Bangladesh to cyclone shelters in coastal areas.